Cristine Brache

-Cristine Brache (born 1984 in Miami) is an American artist, filmmaker, and writer of Puerto Rican and Cuban descent.
-Her work spans video, sculpture, and poetry.
+Cristine Brache (born 1984 in Miami) is an American artist, filmmaker, and writer of Puerto Rican and Cuban heritage.
+Her work spans painting, sculpture, and film often using encaustic wax, obsolete media, plexiglass, readymades, and textiles.
 She has since 2012 been exhibited internationally, in Europe, North America, and Australia.
-Her debut book, Poems, was published by Codette in 2018.
+She has published two books of poetry: Poems, published by Codette in 2018 and Goodnight Sweet Thing, published by anonymous publishing in 2024.

 Education

 Brache holds an MFA in Fine Art Media from the Slade School of Fine Art in London.
 She graduated from Florida State University in 2007 with a BFA in Studio Art, and attended Miami Southridge Senior High School.

 Career

+In 2024, Brache co-directed, Goodnight Sweet Thing with artist and choreographer, Sigrid Lauren, a theater adaptation of her second book of poems of the same name.
+The performance art piece debuted in May 2024 in New York City.
+In October 2024, the performance had its European premiere at HAU Berlin during Creamcake's 3hd performance art festival.

 From October 28 to November 28, 2018, Brache was a resident artist with Embajada in partnership with Artist Alliance Inc. (AAI) and Clemente Soto Vélez Cultural & Educational Center (The Clemente), in New York City.

-Her work has been reviewed positively by the New York Times, Cultured, and the New Yorker.
+Her work has been reviewed positively by publications like the New York Times, Cultured, Artforum, and the New Yorker.
 Her films have screened at Slamdance Film Festival, the Florida Film Festival, and Maryland Film Festival.
+In 2023, Brache won the $10,000 Knight Foundation Made in Dade Short Film Award from the Miami Film Festival for her short film, Carmen.

 Her work is in the ICA Miami's permanent collection.